 Vascular laser: A vascular laser is the most effective treatment method for red and purple stretch marks.
-They promote the growth of healthy new collagen.
+They promote the growth of healthy, new collagen.
 Laser treatment may also reduce the inflammation, preventing further damage to the skin and halting the formation of new stretch marks.
 The laser targets swollen and inflamed blood vessels.
-Treatments usually require 3-6 sessions, at a cost of approximately $450 per session.

 Fractionated laser: This type of laser may be the best choice for older, silvery or white stretch marks.
-It triggers the growth of new collagen and healthy tissue by targeting the skin surrounding the stretch marks, making the skin smoother and the stretch marks less noticeable, according to a review published in the journal of the American Society for Dermatologic Surgery.
-At least three sessions are necessary, at a cost of up to $1,000 per session.
+It triggers the growth of new collagen and healthy tissue by targeting the skin surrounding the stretch marks, making the skin smoother and the stretch marks less noticeable.

 Microdermabrasion/chemical peels: These treatments remove the top layer of dead skin cells.
 They can improve the texture and tone of your skin after multiple treatments.
-They don’t, however, get deep enough to reach the dermal layer where the stretch marks have formed.
+These options don’t penetrate deep enough to reach the dermal layer where the stretch marks have formed.